Adam in Islam: Genealogy of Adam

 Adam and Eve with their thirteen twin children, miniature from Zubdat al-Tawarikh.
 As the text indicates, all of Adam's children were twins and each son had to marry the twin sister of a brother.
 Abel was asked by his father to wed Cain's twin sister, who happened to be the most beautiful, and thus Cain wanted to keep her.
 This is how the dispute started between the two brothers.
 Islamic artists, when illustrating the story of Adam and Eve, usually showed the couple in paradise but never placed them with their children, nor represented this version of the dispute between Cain and Abel.

 Ibn Jarir at-Tabari reported that Hawwa’ bore Adam 120 sets of twins.
 The first of them were Qabil and his twin sister Qalima, and the last of them was ‘Abd al-Mughith and his twin sister Amat al-Mughith.
 Ibn Ishaq meanwhile was quoted as saying Hawwa’ bore Adam a total of 40 children, male and female, in sets of twins from 20 pregnancies.
 And he said: The names of some of them have come down to us, and the names of others have not."

 Islamic scholar Sayyid Mumtaz Ali, while commenting on whether Adam or Eve was made first, says that "the fact that Adam was created first is nothing but childish.
 To begin with, we are tempted to assert that this is so because it was not acceptable to God that a woman is left without a companion for even a second.
 Therefore, it is for her sake that he created Adam first.
 But as a matter of fact, the belief that Adam was created first and then came Eve is part of the Christian and Jewish faith.
 This is not at all part of the Islamic creed.
-There is no mention in the Qur'an about who was created first, Adam or Eve."
+There is no mention in the Quran about who was created first, Adam or Eve."